Draft Research Plan

 Draft Research Plan for Vitamin D Deficiency in Adults: Screening

-This opportunity for public comment expires on November 21, 2018 at 8:00 PM EST
+This opportunity for public comment expired on November 21, 2018 at 8:00 PM EST

 Note: This is a Draft Research Plan.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Research Plan will be used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.